cubee-cb/linux-vr-compat/README.md

 Testing VR games on Linux.
 See [linux-gaming-compat](https://github.com/cubee-cb/linux-gaming-compat) for non-VR titles.

 Subfolders include scripts or configs that I use.
+Configs are available under [dotfiles](dotfiles).

 # Current variants
 - Dent (Fedora, AMD)